 Second-year students Franchesca Mateo, Joaquin Sena and Abrahem Wehbi will represent IIT Chicago-Kent in the 2014 National Moot Court Competition in Child Welfare and Adoption Law, March 7 to 8 in Columbus, Ohio.
 The competition is designed to give law students an opportunity to develop oral advocacy and writing skills as they argue current issues related to state child welfare and adoption law.
 This year's topic is "Balancing Rights Under the Indian Child Welfare Act."

-American Federation of Teachers, AFL-CIO, president Randi Weingarten to deliver IIT Chicago-Kent's tenth Distinguished Labor Leader Lecture
+American Federation of Teachers, AFL-CIO, president Randi Weingarten to deliver IIT Chicago-Kent's 10th Distinguished Labor Leader Lecture [Webcast]

 Randi Weingarten, president of the American Federation of Teachers, AFL-CIO, will deliver the tenth IIT Chicago-Kent Distinguished Labor Leader Lecture on March 24.
 The program is free and open to the public.
 The Distinguished Labor Leader Lecture Series was inaugurated in 1998 by IIT Chicago-Kent's Institute for Law and the Workplace and the Chicago Federation of Labor, AFL-CIO, as a public service to offer forums on critical workplace issues.